 These learning outcomes are interrelated and interdependent.
 The application of computer technology in the writing process is essential for success.
 Students will use technology to access, use, and communicate information, and critically assess reliability and validity of electronically accessed information.
 Students will use summarization skills and quote correctly from sources.
 Students will also work towards improving grammar, mechanics, punctuation, fluency, and clarity of expression.

+TRANSFERABILITY:

-TRANSFERABILITY: N/A
+N/A

-EVALUATIONS: Course Work= 70%
+EVALUATIONS:

-Participation (literature circles and other group work) 5% Final Exam= 30%
+Participation (Group work, literature circles and presentations) 5%

-Assignments 5%
+Assignments 15%

-Quizzes 10% Course Total=

-Unit Tests 20% 100%
+Quizzes/Unit Tests 20%

 Personal Responses/Essays 30%

-Final exam 30%
+Final Exam 30%

+Course Total 100%